suptext/suptext.github.io/docs/past/2024/02/28/whose-stack-is-it-anyway.md

 > *Choosing the right tech for our projects often feels nothing short of a gamble.
 > Whether you're building research or industry products, the tools we use often remain veiled in shrouds of technical terms, outdated dependencies and obscure documentation—if available at all.*

-*The stack*, or more often, *your stack*, comprises the very tooling infrastructure that enables you to do technical work, from charting data to packaging websites and authoring collaborative documents to hosting fully distributed computing clusters.
+The *stack*, or more apt, *your stack*, comprises the the tooling, systems and infrastructure that enables you to do technical work, from charting data to packaging websites and authoring collaborative documents to hosting fully distributed computing clusters.
-Ideally, meticulously organised (but more likely barely standing), these towering builds can be found at any scale: take out one piece and watch them come tumbling down.
+Ideally meticulously organised (but more likely barely standing), these towering builds can be found at any scale: take out one piece and watch them come tumbling down.

 More concretely, stacks compromise the soft- and hardware components, tools, chains and modules that your project simply cannot function without (Leeftink & Angus, 2022)/
 Or rather, no project can function without: all our digital work depends on a long-winded road of developer considerations stretching as far as the first operating systems and likely much further.